This post was most recently updated on August 31st, 2023.4 min read.

 and end with:

 Clear as mud!
-But you should now either have a usable .crt file, or an error about being unable to read the contents.
+But you should now either have a usable .cer file, or an error about being unable to read the contents.
 In both cases, you can proceed.

 - Calculate the modulus from your certificate

 Now we’ll calculate the modulus for your certificate.
 You don’t need to understand this.
-I don’t either.
+I don’t either (not really anyway).
 But it’ll help us.

-If you now have a .crt file (the last step was successful), this should work:
+If you now have a .cer file (the last step was successful), this should work:

 If this fails, too, your certificate was probably rubbish.
 Get a new one.